benmvp/slides/2017/oscon/react-properly.md

 - In order to maximize both complexity and readability, we suggest keeping all logic out of JSX, except variable references and method calls.
 - Expressions, particularly ternary expressions, should be stored in variables outside of JSX.
 - Also using a bound reference to `_handlePageClick` instead of using an anonymous function in the JSX
+- We also always surround JSX in parentheses as a convention to signal changing "contexts"

 /////